release-engineering/exodus-gw/docs/development.rst

        - Other parameters can be omitted.

-   * - ``scripts/localstack-s3-init``
+   * - ``scripts/localstack-init``

-       ``scripts/localstack-s3-init some-bucket``

-     - Create a bucket in localstack.
+     - Create resources in localstack.

        The localstack environment is initially empty, which will make it impossible to upload any objects.
-For upload to work with exodus-gw, you'll want to create one or more buckets matching the info in ``exodus-gw.ini``.
-The script will make a bucket matching the ``test`` environment if no name is specified.
+For upload to work with exodus-gw, you'll want to create buckets and DynamoDB tables matching the info in ``exodus-gw.ini``.
+This script will create those resources.

-   * - ``scripts/localstack-dynamodb-init``

-       ``scripts/localstack-dynamodb-init some-table``

-     - Create a table in localstack.

-       The localstack environment is initially empty, which will make it impossible to execute any publish tasks.
-For publish to work with exodus-gw, you'll want to create one or more tables matching the info in ``exodus-gw.ini``.
-The script will make a table matching the ``test`` environment if no name is specified.
+       The script uses defaults which are only appropriate for the ``test`` environment defined in the repo's ``exodus-gw.ini``.
+Check the other ``localstack-*-init`` scripts if you need to create buckets/tables with other names.

    * - ``aws --endpoint-url=https://localhost:3377 s3 ls s3://my-bucket``
      - List files in localstack s3 bucket.